imagej/imagej.github.io/_pages/plugins/bdv/warpy/warpy-extension.md

 This means that the result of the registration has been stored as a file into your QuPath project.
 It can then be used from within QuPath to transfer annotations and or detections from one slide to another one, as explained in the next section.

+{% include notice icon="info"
-NOTE: the transformation is stored as a json file in the data entry folder of the fixed moving image.
-It is named by convention `transform_{i}_{j}.json` where `i` and `j` are the entry ids of the fixed and the the moving image in the QuPath project.
+  content="the transformation is stored as a json file in the data entry folder of the fixed moving image.
+It is named by convention `transform_{i}_{j}.json` where `i` and `j` are the entry ids of the fixed and the the moving image in the QuPath project." %}

-## Editing a previous registration
+# Editing a previous registration

 Once the registration has been performed, you may have second thoughts regarding a region which has not been registered well enough.
 If that's the case, you can go back to Fiji, re-open your QuPath project, and run the command
 `QuPath - Edit Warpy Registration`: